CS485-004/Chat-App/README.md

   https://developer.android.com/tools/building/building-studio.html

 ##Synopsis
+###An SMS Android Application
+The goals for this project were to create an Android application capable of sending and receiving SMS messages between devices with SMS capabilities.
+The target platform for this application is Android 4.0 (Ice Cream Sandwich) and later.

-The program meets the following requirements.
+The program meets the following requirements:

 * A main activity displaying recent contacts.
 * An options menu allowing users to enable or disable notifications.
 * A new message activity that allows the user to send an SMS message to a phone number.
 * A chatting conversation activity listing the received and sent messages to a contact.

+See the requirements repository in this organization for the detailed list of requirements.

 ##Known Bugs and Limitations